The cost of working for others vs the opportunity of working for yourself.

 Working for others is a great way to express yourself or make use of your talents or you can eat for the day or live to pay rent like our parents did.

-But the questions is should we be doing this even today?
+But the question is should we be doing this even today?

 I will show you two reasons that you should consider working for others.